 - 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
-Go to Advanced > Parental Controls.
+Go to Advanced > Parental Controls, and locate the Profiles section.

-- 3. Find the correct profile and click in the Insights column. - Note: If you have not set up a profile for your child yet, you should do that first by clicking discharged her follow the steps to create a profile.
+- 3. Find your desired profile and click 🐯 . - Note: If you have not set up a profile for your child yet, you should do that first by clicking steps to create a profile.
 Refer to Setting Up Access Restrictions for detailed instructions. - 4.
-Use the drop-down menu to view the websites visited and time spent online for any of the last 7 days.
-Click History to view a complete history.
+Select from the drop-down list your desired time range, and view the reports of Time Spent Online and Most Visited Website.